mxriverlynn/backbone.modelbinding/readme.md

 You can override this configuration and use any attribute you wish, by specifying any or all of these input types when you call the model binding.
-This is useful when you have field ids that do not match directly to the model attributes.
+This is useful when you have field ids that do not match directly to the model properties.

 #### Override All Element Binding Attributes